feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/cortical_areas.md

 - Edit dimensions X, Y, Z
 - Click Apply

-**Note:** IPU/OPU dimensions are determined by templates and cannot be directly resized.
+**Note:** IPU/OPU size is chosen when the area is added.
+Open **Advanced** and edit the axes that template allows.
+Fixed axes cannot be changed.

 ### Cloning